-Master of Science in Cybersecurity and Information Assurance: Organizations, including law enforcement agencies, live and die by their computer systems.
+Master of Science in Cybersecurity: Organizations, including law enforcement agencies, live and die by their computer systems.
 So a hack is not only disruptive but potentially dangerous and costly.
 That’s why a leading global advisory firm has predicted there’ll be 3.5 million cybersecurity job openings by 2021.
-With a Master of Science in Cybersecurity and Information Assurance from National University, you can take advantage of that demand.
+With a Master of Science in Cybersecurity from National University, you can take advantage of that demand.

 With demand high, you can expect competitive salaries once you earn your master’s — from an average of $95,000 per year for a cybersecurity engineer to $115,00 per year for an information security engineer, according to Payscale.com.

 Master of Science in Homeland Security and Emergency Management: Learn how to prepare for, respond to and recover from man-made and natural disasters with a Master of Science in Homeland Security and Emergency Management.
 Given the hurricanes, wildfires, and terrorist attacks the United States has experienced in the last two decades, this focus is more critical than ever.
 Offered both online and on campus, this program helps you build the skills needed to manage disasters, focusing on homeland security, terrorism, and emergency management.
 You’ll be set to integrate the tools, resources, organizational systems, and decision-making processes for successful implementation of safety and security plans.

 With a master’s, you may find a position within the U.S. Homeland Security department ranging from an intelligence analyst (with salaries ranging up to $128,000) to border patrol agent (with salaries ranging up to $122,000) to a special agent (with salaries paying up to $155,000, according to Payscale.com).